mitzey234/SlimeVR-Tracker-ESP/README.md

+# What is this fork?
+This is a fork of the original SlimeVR Tracker firmware for ESP, with added support for ESP-NOW networking.
+This allows multiple trackers to communicate directly with the slimevr host without the need for a central Wi-Fi access point, hopefully reducing latency and improving reliability in certain scenarios.

+This firmware should be paired with a ESP32-S3 controller running [this firmware](https://github.com/mitzey234/SlimeVR-Receiver-ESP-Now).

+This firmware doesn't support a pairing button so in order to enter pairing mode a command has been added into the serial console.
+Connect the ESP32-S3 to your computer, open a serial terminal (e.g. PuTTY) at 115200 baud rate and type `pair` followed by Enter.
+The receiver will then enter pairing mode for 60 seconds, during which you will need to have the other controller with the reciever firmware powered on and in pairing mode.

+By default the fireware will boot in pairing mode if no paired receiver is configured (factory reset).

+Current recommendations are to only pair 5-6 trackers to a single receiver to avoid a poor experience, but this may vary depending on your environment and other factors.

 # SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.